About Corrinna

 I am also passionate about creating community.
 I have been engaged in community development for more than 30 years developing creative wellbeing and advocacy projects with individuals and families experiencing chronic poverty and discrimination.
 In collaboration with parents and partner organisations, I’ve worked at co-creating conditions where positive change can happen.

-In daily life, I also feel energised with qi gong and dance movement practices, singing in a local choir, open water swimming and having playful adventures with my young nieces.
+In daily life, I also feel energised through doing regular qi gong and dance movement practices, singing in a local choir, open water swimming and having playful adventures with my young nieces.

 Corrinna Bain